Rahul-Lohar/NLJarvis/README.md

 This project is licensed under [MIT License](https://github.com/Rahul-Lohar/NLJarvis/blob/22eed329c71df792d4981edc3a30a3277629455e/LICENSE) 2023 Rahul Lohar

 ## Future Improvements
-- Generalized conversations can be made possible by incorporating Natural Language Processing
-- GUI can be made more nicer to look at and functional
+- GUI can be made for easy interaction with jarvis.
 - More functionalities can be added